 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-How to Keep Your Dogs Safe from Wolf Attacks: 2024 Guide
+How to Keep Your Dogs Safe From Wolf Attacks: 2024 Guide

 Written by: Nicole Cosgrove

-Last Updated on April 13, 2024 by Dogster Team
+Last Updated on September 12, 2024 by Dogster Team

 Man with dog on hiking trip

-How to Keep Your Dogs Safe from Wolf Attacks: 2024 Guide
+How to Keep Your Dogs Safe From Wolf Attacks: 2024 Guide

-It’s important to note here that people are not seen as a threat to the wolf because of a difference in species.
-People are rarely attacked by wolves, and in the cases that they are, the people were the aggressors.
-Dogs and wolves are closely enough related that they can be considered equals in the wilderness.
-Read on to find out how to keep your dog safe from wolf attacks in the wilderness and at home.
+It’s important to note here that people are rarely seen as a threat to the wolf because of a difference in species.
+Wolves would rather avoid people entirely.
+People are rarely attacked by wolves, and in the cases that they are, the people are often the aggressors.

 dogster face divider